This is the part of the story where I tell you to make sweet, creamy pudding out of seeds, and you think to yourself, “She’s lost her rocker.”

 Pudding – one of my favorite desserts – typically uses some sort of highly refined ingredient (like corn starch) to make it thick.
 Not so healthy.

 Enter: chia.
 Chia has some super amazing qualities to it, one of which is its thickening ability.
-Just mix some chia with liquid, wait an hour or two, and it’s thick.
+Just mix some chia with liquid, wait a few minutes, and it’s thick.

 The happy part is that chia is a healthy, whole food – no modified whatchamastarch going on here.
 And, unlike most other thickeners, it’s very high in fiber (which is really helpful for weight loss).

 Taste?
 Chia is very mild tasting, so you can incorporated it into just about any recipe and hardly notice.